Don't get in between an Irish person and their Cadbury's chocolate.

-The Irish and British communities in the US are still moruning the loss of authentic Cadbury's chocolate after it was banned in the US earlier last year, following a lawsuit from American confectionary giant Hershey's but we just have to hope that we receive a nice care package in time.
+The Irish and British communities in the US are still mourning the loss of authentic Cadbury's chocolate after it was banned in the US in 2014, following a lawsuit from American confectionery giant Hershey's but we just have to hope that we receive a nice care package in time.

-Thinking wistfully of Flake bars, Creme Eggs and squares of Dairy Milk bars, we took a look at the history of the Cadbury’s chocolate empire’s history:
+Thinking wistfully of Flake bars, Creme Eggs and squares of Dairy Milk bars, we took a look at the history of the Cadbury’s chocolate empire:

 Here are some of the top facts: